 If your place is conditional on providing English language qualification the following qualifications satisfy both the requirements of the Home Office/UKVI and the entry requirements of the AA:

-Applicants are required to meet the scores in each category and overall – we cannot accept lower scores and we cannot combine test results across multiple score sheets.
+Applicants are required to meet the scores in each category and overall – we cannot accept lower scores.
+In addition, your certificate must show that you have achieved the required scores during a single sitting of the examination.

 Open Days and Events

-Prospective students are encouraged to visit the AA.
-Graduate Open Days are an opportunity to meet current students and staff, tour the AA's facilities, view presentations of student work and get advice on the application process.
-These events will be held on:
+Prospective students are encouraged to visit the school before applying.
+AA Open Days are the perfect opportunity to meet current students and staff, tour the AA’s facilities, view presentations of student work and get advice on the application process.

 The AA is a private institution.
 Anyone interested in applying to the AA must: